I Cover the Waterfront

 I Cover the Waterfront is a 1933 American pre-Code romantic drama film directed by James Cruze and starring Ben Lyon, Claudette Colbert, Ernest Torrence, and Hobart Cavanaugh.

-Based on the book by Max Miller, a reporter for the San Diego Sun, the film is about a reporter who investigates a waterfront smuggling operation, and becomes romantically involved with the daughter of the man he is investigating.
+Based on then best-selling novel by Max Miller, a reporter for the San Diego Sun, the film is about a reporter who investigates a waterfront smuggling operation, and becomes romantically involved with the daughter of the man he is investigating.

 Plot

-San Diego Standard reporter H. Joseph Miller (Ben Lyon) has been covering the city's seedy waterfront for the past five years and is fed up with the work.
-Dogged by the lack of progress of his current assignment investigating the smuggling of Chinese into the country by a fisherman named Eli Kirk (Ernest Torrence), he longs to escape his grim life and land a newspaper job back East so he can marry his Vermont sweetheart.
+San Diego Standard reporter H. Joseph Miller has been covering the city's seedy waterfront for the past five years and is fed up with the work.
+Dogged by the lack of progress of his current assignment investigating the smuggling of Chinese into the country by a fisherman named Eli Kirk, he longs to escape his grim life and land a newspaper job back East so he can marry his Vermont sweetheart.

-One morning after wasting an entire night tracking down bad leads, his editor (Phelps) insists he investigate a report of a girl swimming naked at the beach.
-There he meets cheerful and cheeky Julie Kirk (Claudette Colbert), the daughter of the man he's been investigating.
+One morning after wasting an entire night tracking down bad leads, his editor, John Phelps, insists he investigate a report of a girl swimming naked at the beach.
+There he meets cheerful and cheeky Julie Kirk, the daughter of the man he's been investigating.

 Meanwhile, Eli and his crew are returning to San Diego with a human cargo when the Coast Guard approaches.
 To avoid being caught with evidence of his smuggling operation Kirk orders his men to wrap his illegal Chinese payload's legs in anchor chain and cast him overboard.
 The Coast Guard, accompanied by Miller, board the boat but find nothing.
 The next day, a local bottom-dragging scavenger discovers the man's body, and hauls it up with Miller's help.
 Still Phelps remains skeptical of Kirk's involvement.
 Miller tells him he plans to romance Kirk's daughter Julie in order to get conclusive evidence of Kirk's activity.

 When Kirk returns, he informs Julie that they will need to move on soon – maybe to Singapore – as soon as he can put together enough money for the voyage.
 One night, Julie discovers her father drunk at a boarding house.
 Miller, who was there investigating Kirk, helps Julie take him home.

 Julie does not discourage Miller's flirtations over the next few weeks.
 Boarding an old square-rigger dressed up as a "torture ship" on a date, he playfully shackles her in a standing rack and kisses her repeatedly.
 Their play turns into passion.
 As they fall in love she is able to help Miller see the beauty of the waterfront, and inspires him to finish the novel he's been working for the past five years.